zevbo/VirtualRobotMania/manias/ctf/README.md

 ;(require "../../lib/worlds/ctf/defense.rkt")
 ```

-Here are the APIs that you can use for each kind of bot, along with
-some documentation about the restrictions for each bot type.
+Here's an overview of the commands you have at your disposal for
+controlling your bot.
+Some of the commands work for both bots, and
+some depend on the kind of bot.

-## Both bots
+## Common commands

-A lot of the controls are shared between the two bots.
-Here's the
-shared API:

 ### set-motors